Heinzad/data-laboratory/alchemy/README.md

 The application intialisation is performed in this factory function, using the `from_object()` method from the Flask configuration object, taking as an argument one of the configuration classes in _config.py_.
 The `init_app()` method of the selected configuration is also invoked, to enable more complex initalisation procedures.

 The factory function returns the created application instance.
 The necessary routes and custom error page handlers are discussed in the next section.

+## Application Blueprint

+A Flask _blueprint_ defines routes and error handlers that are registered with the application, and defined in the global scope.
+The blueprints are created in a subpackage of the application package: _app/main__init__.py_

+Blueprints are created by instantiating an object of class `Blueprint`.
+The two required arguments are the blueprint name and the module in which the blueprint is located.

+The routes of the application are stored in _app/main/views.py_ module and error handlers in _app/main/errors.py_.
+They are associated with the blueprint when imported.
+The import sits at the end of _app/main/__init__.py_ to prevent circular dependency errors.

+The blueprint is registered with the application inside the `create_app()` factory function in _app/__init__.py_